Ferroxius/Palette/README.md

 ### Visuals
 - Major settlement expansions.
 This is to keep performance steady
 - Major NPC Overhauls.
 The NPCs are kept in line with the vanilla aesthetic
+- Anything particularly "High-poly".
+Technical quality is kept to the same poly count and texture resolution of base Skyrim but utilising fixed or generally superior options

 ### Gameplay
 - Modern Combat Overhaul or any mods introducing new combat mechanics.
-I don't think things like attack commitment suit Skyrim
+I don't believe things like attack commitment suit Skyrim
 - Hardcore mods.
 Things like survival mode will be supported but the list is not built around mods such as Frostfall
 - New mechanics such as religions.
 Not my preference

 ### Content
 - Expansions to existing followers such as Serana Dialogue Addon.
 Don't really like mods such as those
+- No new Worldspaces.
+This is to expand on the strength and quality of the Skyrim worldspace rather than branch outwards
-- Anything remotely explicit or sexual in theme.
-Just no
+- Anything explicit or overtly sexual in theme.
+Implication is present in some mods but otherwise, there is no nudity or explicit sexual encounters

 # Ko-fi